 (3) The conciliation officer may take into account a written submission prepared by a legal practitioner or registered agent acting for a party to a dispute and submitted by or on behalf of the party, whether or not the party is represented by a legal practitioner or registered agent at a meeting or conciliation conference.

-[Section 182V inserted by No. 31 of 2011 s.
+[Section 182V inserted: No. 31 of 2011 s.
 6.]

 182W.
 Conciliation to be in private